 Notice I did not say products.

-Upon having your say, been confused about the depth of their technical bench is being self-serving petty.
+Upon having your say, being confused about the depth of their technical bench is being self-serving petty.